amberlbailey/ecommerce-pattern-library/README.md

     Use the secondary typeface for headings and buttons.
 colors:
   primary: |
-    This primary color is used for the banner and for most of the body copy.
+    This primary color is used for the banner, header and footer.
+It is also the color for our text on a white background.
+Also, it's the hover color for our main button.
   secondary: |
-    This secondary color is used as an accent color.
-Use it as a hover and button color.
+    This secondary color is used as our accent and button color throughout the site.
+It is used as a hover for links, and ghost-buttons.
   accent: |
     This color is used for the background so it doesn't hurt the eye.
-This is used for the background but also for the banner and the navigation.
+This is used for the background but also for the text on our banner and the navigation.

 backgroundColor: "var(--color-primary)"
 accentColor: "#62c7c7"